 With extensive experience representing immigrant investors, our Stockton immigration lawyer help people navigate the EB-5 program requirements, ensuring that they place the required amount of capital in an investment project that will actually qualify them and their family for green card status.
 If you have questions, call our California EB-5 investor visa lawyers for additional information.

 As explained by United States Citizenship and Immigration Services (USCIS), the term ‘adjustment of status’ is used two describe two separate processes:

 The change from a non-immigrant status to lawful permanent residence status; and

 The change for permanent residence status to American citizenship.

 In other words, an immigrant who is adjusting their status is either seeking to obtain a green card or seeking to apply for U.S. citizenship.
-At Carrillo Law Center, our Stockton, CA immigration law advocates have the skills and experience to handle all types of adjustment of status cases.
+At Carrillo Law Center, our Stockton, CA immigration lawyers have the skills and experience to handle all types of adjustment of status cases.
 We will make sure that the paperwork is completed properly so that you and your family can rest easy.

 Green Card Services

 Also known as a lawful permanent resident card, a green card grants an immigrant the legal authorization to reside and work in the United States on a permanent basis.
 Not everyone around the world is in a position to apply for a green card.
 You can only seek a green card if you can satisfy certain conditions and criteria.
-At Carrillo Law Center, our California immigration lawyer has experience helping people and families with the full range of green card issues.
+At Carrillo Law Center, our Stockton immigration lawyer has experience helping people and families with the full range of green card issues.
 If you have any specific questions about the green card application process, we would be more than happy to help.